If this was your entire photo collection sitting in this trash can in the photo above, would this make you …

 And this still doesn't solve the possible problem if our surviving family members end up not giving two feathered hoots about inheriting our old fading collections.

-So maybe you could say I have decided I am going to hold onto my prints and slides — not necessarily for my family — but for me.
+So maybe you could say I have decided I will hold onto my prints and slides — not necessarily for my family — but for me.
 Yes me!
 Just having them makes me feel better.

 And as for my surviving family?

-Well I’m going to continue spending my own free time scanning and restoring all of my family’s photographs so that when I possibly have to take this analog collection with me to the grave, I will have a pristine digital copy of it waiting for all of them.
+Well, I will continue spending my free time scanning and restoring all of my family's photographs so that when I possibly have to take this analog collection with me to the grave, I will have a pristine digital copy of it waiting for all of them.

 I really hope you enjoyed this.
-I would love to know how you feel it.
+I would love to know how you feel about it.

-Also, I’ve created an anonymous poll I would really appreciate if you would take a few seconds to be a part of.
-(I’ll wash your dog for you!)
+Also, I've created an anonymous poll I would really appreciate if you would take a few seconds to participate in.